joshuabdixon/Monte-Carlo-Simulation-Supply-Chain-Management/README.md

   - Consider segmenting products based on their stockout profile and adjusting inventory strategies accordingly.

 ## Summary
-This repository demonstrates how Monte Carlo simulation can be used to optimise supply chain management by addressing uncertainties in demand, transportation, and supply disruptions.
-The approach outlined here reflects my capability to define problem statements, set objectives, select statistical techniques, and derive actionable insights for business operations.
+The Monte Carlo simulation proved valuable for modelling supply chain variability and identifying areas for improvement.
+This repository demonstrates my ability to create and analyse complex simulations, providing actionable insights for supply chain optimisation.

-Explore the code and scenarios to understand my approach to solving complex supply chain challenges with statistical analysis and simulation.
-If you have any questions or would like to discuss opportunities, please feel free to contact me.
+Feel free to explore the code and simulation results to understand my approach.
+If you have any questions or would like to discuss job opportunities, please contact me.